Wednesday May 14, 2014 9:00pm

 Instructor: Alison Lang

 Cults have been an endless source of fascination for Alison since she first picked up a dog-eared copy of Helter Skelteroff her parent’s bookshelf at the tender age of 16 – the same age that fellow Torontonian and Manson Family member Ruth Ann Moorehouse was when she met Charlie Manson in 1967.
 An arts writer and editor in Halifax and Toronto, Alison is the Assistant Editor at Broken Pencil Magazine, the co-editor of Weird Canada’s Ephemera section and a regular contributor to Rue Morgue‘s books section.
 She’s also written for the Quill and Quire, Spinner, the Huffington Post, THIS Magazine and many others.

-- @alexandraplatz Thanks for listening! about 5 hours ago in reply to alexandraplatz
+- @WheelyNasty705 Thanks for the RTs, Wheely! about 3 hours ago in reply to WheelyNasty705

 - @KevinBurke32 Yeah, they mentioned Maniac Mansion in the game description!
 One of my all time faves! about 3 hours ago in reply to KevinBurke32

 - Browsing the xboxlive arcade for a new puzzler.
 Anyone on here play Brothers, The Cave or The Bridge?
 I can't decide! about 4 hours ago

 - I have an etsy store.
 Take a look, maybe?
 Eep. https://t.co/uA5Eehh7CK about 5 hours ago

 - @LiisaLadouceur @katarinag I want the story to unfold the way the writers intended.
 10:35:28 AM April 14, 2014 in reply to LiisaLadouceur